 Bereavement Leave: In the event of a death in the immediate family, an employee shall be granted a leave of absence not to exceed five (5) working days with pay per occurrence, provided that travel to attend the service or other responsibilities exceeds 250 miles, the employee will be granted an additional eight (8) hours of leave of absence.
-For the purpose of this Section, immediate family is defined to include spouse, registered domestic partner, parents, children, children of the registered domestic partner, siblings, grandparents, grandchildren, in-laws of such relationships, step-children, step-parents, parents of the registered domestic partner, other close relatives who reside in the employee’s household, and other persons with whom the Human Resources Director reasonably determines that the employee has a significant personal relationship.

 Funeral Participation: When an employee serves as a pallbearer, speaker or usher for a funeral ceremony, he will be granted a leave of absence with pay for the time required to attend up to one (1) day.